 Samuel (Sam) Everett Dewey focuses his practice on providing advice that is both insightful and comprehensive to highly regulated companies and individuals facing, or seeking to mitigate, major legal, reputational, political, and business risks.
-Sam draws upon his extensive experience leading major investigations in key Committees in both Houses of Congress; conducting in-depth oversight of key enforcement agencies including the Department of Justice, the Securities and Exchange Commission, and the Bureau of Consumer Financial Protection (BCFP); and prior experience representing clients in congressional and Executive Branch investigations as well as contested appellate and trial proceedings.
+Sam draws upon his extensive experience leading major investigations in key Committees in both Houses of Congress; conducting in-depth oversight of key enforcement agencies including the Department of Justice, the Securities and Exchange Commission, and the Bureau of Consumer Financial Protection (BCFP); and prior experience at a major international law firm representing clients in congressional and Executive Branch investigations as well as contested appellate and trial proceedings.

 During his time on Capitol Hill, Sam led major investigations in both Chambers of Congress.
 He developed the strategy and set the agenda, led teams of experienced attorneys, managed complicated document discovery, deposed or interviewed hundreds of witnesses, including depositions of CEOs and senior government officials, and prepared Members for hearings.
 Sam also advised Senators and Members on some of the most complicated legal issues that arise before Congress.
 Sam maintains strong contacts on both sides of the aisle in both Houses.